mozilla/ichnaea/docs/api/geosubmit_api.rst

             }
         ]
        }
+    ]}

 Record definition
 -----------------

-Requests must contain at least one entry in the `cellTowers` array or two entries in the `wifiAccessPoints` array.
+Requests always need to contain a batch of reports.
+Each report must contain at least one entry in the `cellTowers` array or two entries in the `wifiAccessPoints` array.

 Most of the fields are optional.
 For WiFi records only the `macAddress` field